-If the refrigerant is too low or high, the unit will not operate and cause problems such as freezing up or other problems.
+If the refrigerant is too low or high, the unit will not operate and cause problems such as freezing up or other issues.

 Pressure changes as the temperature changes, so a pressure temperature chart is used as a reference to get the right range needed.

 A pressure temperature chart also helps with the different refrigerants used since they can have different pressure ranges.

-Reading and using an HVAC pressure chart is not difficult and easy enough to use once understand.
+Reading and using an HVAC pressure chart is not difficult and easy enough to use once understood.

 What is a Pressure Temperature Chart?

-A pressure temperature chart gives the correct range of pressure that a refrigerant operates at the current temperature.
+A pressure temperature chart gives the correct range of pressure that a refrigerant operates, at the current outside temperature.